University of Tsukuba: Controversies

 The University of Tsukuba has been embroiled in a number of controversies during its relatively short existence.
 According to Debito Arudou, the university's dealings with foreign staff members has proven particularly controversial.
 Arudou notes that in 1985 the university decided to terminate the contracts of foreign teaching staff resulting in litigation being brought against the institution.
 An account of the university's poor treatment of and breaking of contractual obligations with foreign staff is also included in Ivan Hall's Cartels of the Mind.

 On 12 July 1991, the university became the site of a murder when the Japanese translator of Salman Rushdie's The Satanic Verses, Hitoshi Igarashi, was killed in the context of the fatwas initiated by Ayatollah Ruhollah Khomeini following the book's publication.
 Igarashi's murder case was closed in 2006 with no suspects having been brought to trial.

 Between 2019 and 2021, a number of controversies revolving around the university's president Kyosuke Nagata came to light.
 Under Nagata's leadership the university became the first institution of higher education to receive large scale funding from the Ministry of Defense in December 2019.
 According to Alexandra Sakaki and Sebastian Maslow 'Illustrating a lack of consensus within the Japanese academic community...the university's official decision has triggered internal backlash and fierce criticism from academic and civic groups.'
 Indeed, the decision was heavily criticized by both the Science Council of Japan and Japanese academics.
 Critics were particularly dismayed by the fact that this marked a complete u-turn in university policy – only one year earlier in December 2018, the university had issued a policy statement against military research on campus.

 The university met controversy again in 2020 when Nagata was re-elected as its president despite losing the faculty's ballot by almost two-thirds of the vote.
 Additionally, the president's selection committee decided to scrap limits on the president's term of office allowing Nagata to remain in charge indefinitely.
-This created backlash amongst academic staff resulting in the genesis of a campaign against Nagata's presidency.
+This created backlash among academic staff resulting in the genesis of a campaign against Nagata's presidency.

 In 2021, journalists discovered discrepancies in the number of international students that the university had reported to the Times Higher Education World University Rankings and Japanese University Rankings.
 The 2021 world rankings claimed 20% of the student body were international students positioning the university as one of the most diverse higher education institutions in the country, however, the Japanese rankings claimed that only 12.6% of the student body were international students.
 As a result, Times Higher Education launched an investigation and advised the university on its submission of data in the future.
-The erroneous data was also submitted to the government when the university applied for the status of “Designated National University” (指定国立大学) in 2020.
+The erroneous data was also submitted to the government when the university applied for the status of "Designated National University" (指定国立大学) in 2020.
 As such, the matter was discussed in the National Diet on 21 April 2021.
 Critics have suggested that the university is attempting to circumvent its short comings in research which negatively affects its ranking by falsifying data.